 4. Create Your Shopping List

-Now that you know what you are serving it is time to create your shopping list.
-While it may seem like an early thing to do a few weeks out, this is the best time to do it because you want to begin shopping next week.
+Now that you know what you are serving, it is time to create your shopping list.
+While it may seem early, this is the best time to do it because you want to begin shopping the week before Thanksgiving.

-Don’t forget to include items that you think you may have on hand.
+Don’t forget to check ingredients you already have on hand.
 This includes things like sugar and flour.
 While most of us keep these items in the pantry year-round, you may need to restock before the holidays.

 5. Gather Your Cooking Gear & Supplies